Ladder operators and coherent states for the Rosen-Morse system and its rational extensions: RMII ladder operators from SUSYQM

 \subsection{Construction of the ladder operators}

 The previous section highlighted our ability to link eigenstates of different RMII systems for fixed energy.
 What remains is to find a way to connect at least two eigenstates of adjacent energy levels, regardless of the systems to which they belong in the hierarchy.
+This idea has been explored algebraically in \cite{CS.93-09-13}.
 Once this is achieved, we can combine the different actions to construct ladder operators that connects eigenstates of adjacent energy levels within a fixed system.

-We establish this connection for different energies between the ground states (\ref{eq:2.3_seed}) of adjacent members of the hierarchy.
+In our case, we establish this connection for different energies between the ground states (\ref{eq:2.3_seed}) of adjacent members of the hierarchy.
 Defining:

 we have the relations

 and

 As ground state energy is what is lost or gained as we switch from adjacent systems, the action of $\gamma_s(x)$ or its inverse respectively increase or decrease energy.
 Hence, equations (\ref{eq:2.4_GS_lower}) and (\ref{eq:2.4_GS_raise}) amount to vertical displacements in the hierarchy scheme, as illustrated in Figure \ref{fig:2.4_GS_connection}.